How It Works

 3. session-context hook fires — reminds Claude to run Phase 1

-4. Claude calls get_context_pack — one MCP call loads tasks, notes, milestone, and progress in a single round-trip
+5. If no handoff: Claude calls get_context_pack — one MCP call loads people, active milestone, in-progress tasks, top-10 todo, and recent progress in a single round-trip